antsand/bc_challenge/README.md

 # bc_challenge
 The link to the working website is at: https://bc_challenge.antsand.ca/

+This application does a few things:
+1. You can add a boat to the table and select a guide
+2. You can change the status of the boat (docked, inbound, outbount, maintenance) in both mobile view and desktop view
+3. You can delete a boat from the table
+4. To add or swap a guide to the boat, you need to firts delete the boat and then add the boat with the updated guide

+Future enhancements (not implemented):
+1. Ability to swap/change or remove a guide from a boat without deleting the boat
+2. Ability to assign multiple guides to a boat
+3. Ability to add/update/delete boat types and fill boat information such as, boat type, last maintnance done, cost of boat, how old the boat is, when is the next maintenance due, etc
+4. Ability to add/update/delete guides and fill their profile information
+5. When a user clicks on the boat they can see the detailed information of boat
+6. When a user clicks on a guide they can see the user profile of the guide

 ## This repository uses:

 - Phalcon PHP as the backend framework